CapitanJo/ML-start/README.md

 # ML-start
-My solution for some education projects more info in packs
+My solution for some education projects.

+More info in packs